pingidentity/terraform-provider-pingfederate/docs/resources/data_store.md

 - `max_wait` (Number) The maximum number of milliseconds the pool waits for a connection to become available when trying to obtain a connection from the pool.
 Setting a value of `-1` causes the pool not to wait at all and to either create a new connection or produce an error (when no connections are available).
 Defaults to `-1`.
 - `min_connections` (Number) The smallest number of connections that can remain in each pool, without creating extra ones.
 Defaults to `10`.
 - `name` (String) The data store name with a unique value across all data sources.
 Defaults to a combination of the values of `hostnames` and `user_dn`.
 - `password` (String, Sensitive) The password credential required to access the data store.
 Requires `user_dn` to be set.
+Only one of this attribute and `encrypted_password` can be set.
 - `read_timeout` (Number) The maximum number of milliseconds a connection waits for a response to be returned before producing an error.
 A value of `-1` causes the connection to wait indefinitely.
 Defaults to `0`.
 - `retry_failed_operations` (Boolean) Indicates whether failed operations should be retried.
 The default is `false`.
 Supported in PF version `11.3` or later.
 - `test_on_borrow` (Boolean) Indicates whether objects are validated before being borrowed from the pool.
 Default value is `false`.